mhaugrud/msumcspy/_sources/Dictionaries/Enumerate.rst

 ------------------

 We have seen that we can iterate over the elements of the various Python collections such as strings, lists, and tuples.
-For that reason, these collection are called **iterables**.
-The simplest way to iterate is use a ``for`` loop and iterate by item.
+For that reason, a collection like this is call and **iterable**.

+The simplest way to iterate over a collection is use a ``for`` loop and iterate by item.
 However, there are circumstances where we need to iterate by index even though it is more complicated.

 The ``enumerate`` function gives us a way to iterate by item but still have access to the index.
 ``enumerate`` constructs ``(index, value)`` tuples for each item in the collection.
 We can then